Burglary: Maryland

 In Maryland, under title 6, subtitle 2 of the criminal law code, the crime of burglary is divided into four degrees.
 The first three degrees are felonies, while fourth-degree burglary is a misdemeanor.
 Breaking and entering into a dwelling with intent to commit theft or a crime of violence is first-degree burglary.
 Breaking and entering into a "storehouse" (a structure other than a dwelling, also including watercraft, aircraft, railroad cars, and vessels) with intent to commit theft, arson, or a crime of violence is second-degree burglary.
 Third-degree burglary is defined as breaking and entering into a dwelling with intent to commit a crime.

 Simple breaking and entering into a dwelling or storehouse without specific intent to commit an additional crime is fourth-degree burglary.
 This degree also includes two other offenses that do not have breaking and entering as an element: Being in or on the yard, garden, or other property of a storehouse or dwelling with the intent to commit theft, or possession of burglar's tools with the intent to use them in a burglary offense.

 New Hampshire

 In the criminal code of New Hampshire, "A person is guilty of burglary if they enter a building or occupied structure, or separately secured or occupied section thereof, with purpose to commit a crime therein, unless the premises are at the time open to the public or the actor is licensed or privileged to enter."

 New York

 Under the New York Penal Law, burglary is always a felony, even in third degree.
 It is more serious if the perpetrator uses what appears to be a dangerous weapon or enters a dwelling.

 Pennsylvania

 In Pennsylvania, it is a defense to prosecution if the building or structure in question is rendered abandoned.
+Additionally a person may not be sentenced for both the burglary and the offense the person intended to commit after the burglarious entry or for an attempt to commit that offense, unless the additional offense constitutes a felony of the first or second degree.